thayton/thayton.github.io/_drafts/infinite-scroll-with-puppeteer.md

 wd-FacetedSearchResultList-facetSearchResultList.newFacetSearch.Report_Entry
 ```

 so we pass that ID as an argument to [waitFor](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforselectororfunctionortimeout-options-args){:target_="_blank"}.
-Note that we escape the periods `.` in the ID in the call to `waitFor` as we don't want them interpreted as class selectors by `document.querySelector`.
+Note that we escape the periods `.` in the ID in the call to `waitFor`.
+We do this because we don't want the periods interpreted as class selectors by `document.querySelector`.

 Once the first page of jobs have loaded we call `scrollToEnd` to repeatedly scroll to the bottom of the
 page until the rest of the jobs have been loaded.